ywateba/microservices-at-scale-aws-kubernetes/README.md

 # Coworking Space Service

-This project showcases an api and database stack  deployed on a kubernetes cluster
+This project showcases an api and database stack  deployed on a kubernetes cluster.
+The database is deployed with a helm chart

 ## Project structure
   - analytics : API source code folder